yclearning/MIT-OCW-Computer-Science/README.md

     - `6.0002` Introduction to Computational Thinking and Data Science

 2. **Foundational Computer Science Courses:**
-    - `6.001` Structure and Interpretation of Computer Programs (historical but not currently active)
+    - `6.001` Structure and Interpretation of Computer Programs
     - `6.004` Computation Structures
     - `6.006` Introduction to Algorithms
     - `6.009` Fundamentals of Programming